Rainbow Scars: From Area to Volume Law

-Many lines of inquiry involve constructing systems where the route to thermalization detours.
+Many lines of inquiry involve constructing systems where thermalization is avoided.
 For example, quantum integrable systems~\cite{qIntegrable1,qIntegrable2} fail to thermalize due to extensively many conservation laws; however, these systems are unstable to perturbations.
 A more robust violation of the ETH arises in disordered interacting systems, which may induce many-body localization, resulting in an extensive number of conservation laws~\cite{mbl1,mbl2,mbl3,mbl4}.

 Experiments utilizing cold atoms~\cite{expt1, expt2,expt4, expt8,expt3,expt5,expt11}, ion traps~\cite{expt6, expt9}, and superconducting circuits~\cite{expt7, expt10} have demonstrated unprecedented control over the dynamics of many-body systems.
-Recently, experiments in Rydberg-atom arrays simulating quantum Ising models in one and two dimensions~\cite{scarexpt1,scarexpt2} observed sustained coherent oscillations of local observables for special initial states, such as the N\'eel state.
-This observation was later traced to the existence of rare, weakly entangled eigenstates in an otherwise thermalizing system~\cite{scartheo2,scartheo2.1}.
-This phenomenology was dubbed ``quantum many-body scars" (QMBS)~\cite{serbyn2021_review}, an earlier example of which was found in the Affleck-Kennedy-Lieb-Tasaki spin chain in Refs.~\cite{aklt1,aklt2}.
-QMBS have been studied in a wide range of systems, including the ``PXP model" simulated by the Rydberg experiment~\cite{scartheo3,scartheo4,scartheo8,scartheo9,Iadecola2019_magnon}, the spin-1 XY model~\cite{scartheo5,scartheo16}, Fermi-Hubbard models~\cite{scartheo17,motrunich}, Floquet models~\cite{scartheo10,scartheo12,scartheo13,Mukherjee2020_floquet,automaton}, and other systems~\cite{thintorus,scartheo7,scartheo14,scartheo11,scartheo18,scartheo19,Yoshi2020_flat,McClarty2020_frustration,Banerjee2021_gauge,hfrag1,Zhao21}.
+Recently, experiments in Rydberg-atom arrays simulating quantum Ising models in varying dimensions~\cite{scarexpt1,scarexpt2} observed sustained coherent oscillations of local observables for special initial states, such as the N\'eel state.
+This observation was later traced to the existence of rare, weakly entangled eigenstates in an otherwise thermal system~\cite{scartheo2,scartheo2.1}.
+This phenomenology was dubbed ``quantum many-body scars'' (QMBS)~\cite{serbyn2021_review}, an earlier example of which was found in the Affleck-Kennedy-Lieb-Tasaki spin chain in Refs.~\cite{aklt1,aklt2}.
+QMBS have been studied in a wide range of systems, including the ``PXP model'' simulated by the Rydberg experiment~\cite{scartheo3,scartheo4,scartheo8,scartheo9,Iadecola2019_magnon}, the spin-1 XY model~\cite{scartheo5,scartheo16}, Fermi-Hubbard models~\cite{scartheo17,motrunich}, Floquet models~\cite{scartheo10,scartheo12,scartheo13,Mukherjee2020_floquet,automaton}, and other systems~\cite{thintorus,scartheo7,scartheo14,scartheo11,scartheo18,scartheo19,Yoshi2020_flat,McClarty2020_frustration,Banerjee2021_gauge,hfrag1,Zhao21}.
 Group-theoretic techniques~\cite{scarsym1,scarsym2,scarsym3,scartheo17,scarsym4,scarsym5}, matrix product state methods~\cite{scar-mps}, and projector embeddings~\cite{embed1,embed2} have been employed to systematically generate sub-volume-law QMBS in the many-body spectrum.
-It remains an open question to construct QMBS with a specific entanglement structure in the spectrum of a generic Hamiltonian.
+It remains an open question to construct QMBS with a specific entanglement structure in the spectrum of a generic system.